alisa-uthi/Bread-Shop/README.md

 # Bread-Shop
-This is an e-commerce web application for practicing purposes by using VueJS as a frontend, NodeJS as a backend, and MongoDB as a database. <br>
+This is an e-commerce web application for practicing purposes by using VueJS as a frontend, NodeJS as a backend and deploy it on Heroku, and MongoDB as a database. <br>

 Link: https://bread-shop-clone.netlify.app/